Utodev/img2daad/README.md

 This tool is able to create a DAAD Graphics Database for Atari ST and Amiga, from either a group of Degas files (PI1) or PNG files.

-In either case they should be 320x200, 16 colour images.
-Please notice you don't need to create a 16 colour PNG file, just make sure you don't use more than 16 colours.
+In either case they should be 320x200, 16 colour images, although if you use PNG files, you don't need to create indexed palette, just make sure you don't use more than 16 colours.

 Also, for PNG files, take in mind DAAD only supports 3-bit depth colours, so you would have to stick to AtariST palette or your colours would be affected when packing.
 Please search for "Atari ST palette" or "9-bit palette" to find a proper one.

 To use img2daad you just need php (with GD support if you are going to use PNG files), and then run